Vicinansa/vicinansa.github.io/_pages/about.md

 I recently concluded my PhD studies at UIUC under the supervision of <a href="http://liberzon.csl.illinois.edu/">Professor Daniel Liberzon</a>  on control and estimation with finite data-rate.
 Previously, I did my master's studies under <a href="https://scholar.google.fr/citations?user=bHfxlykAAAAJ&hl=en">Professor Paulo Sérgio Pereira da Silva</a> and <a href="https://www.researchgate.net/profile/Claudio-Garcia-12">Professor Claudio Garcia</a> on differential algebraic methods in control and estimation.

 My research interests are:
- - dynamical systems
  - control and estimation with finite data-rate
  - information theory
+ - dynamical systems and chaos
  - switched and hybrid systems
  - nonlinear estimation and control
  - differential algebraic methods in estimation and control

 Some applications of these topics that interest me are
- - robotics
+ - quantized control and estimation
  - numerical methods
- - signal processing
+ - signal processing with data-rate limitations
  - control over communication networks
+ - power systems control and estimation

 # Teaching Experience